 The monthly reports compile information from incident reports over a month.
 The quarterly reports analyses the developments observed during the last three months.
 In the quarterly reports TIPH also provide recommendations to the Israeli and Palestinian Authorities.

-The reports are forwarded to the six contributing countries and the two parties.
+The reports are forwarded to the five contributing countries and the two parties.

 On a day-to-day basis, TIPH monitor the developments in the city, regarding the two parties and the contributing countries.
 This includes political, legal and media monitoring which then serves as foundation for internal briefs and reports, advise to the Head of Mission and the senior management and the mission as a whole.
 Gender is one of TIPHs strategic priorities and a vital part of the activities carried out by the mission.
 TIPH works to ensure that a gender perspective is integrated in all aspects of TIPHs work, including operations, research and analysis, legal and liaison work.